hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/113_worship_of_substitutes_and_images.md

 worshipping something as a substitute which is, in some one or more respects, like Brahman more and more, but is not Brahman.
-Along with the Pratikas mentioned in the Shrutis there are various others to be found in the Purânas and the Tantras.
+Along with the Pratikas mentioned in the Shrutis there are various others to be found in the Purānas and the Tantras.
 In this kind of Pratika-worship may be included all the various forms of Pitri-worship and Deva-worship.

 Now worshipping Ishvara and Him alone is Bhakti; the worship of anything